snajjar/cardano-shell-docker/README.md

 To avoid this situation, most stake pool operators use a script to update the `topology.json` file on a daily or hourly basis.

-cardano-shell-docker implements a auto-updating topology option to be used on the relay as such:
+cardano-shell-docker implements a auto-updating topology option.
+To use it on the relay, instead of the `./cardano-shell.sh relay` command to launch the relay node, use:

     ./cardano-shell.sh relay autotopology